First-Time, First-Year Student Application Process

 Your final official high school transcript showing the date of graduation must be submitted no later than July 15.
 After receipt of the final transcript, the admission decision will be audited to ensure all conditions have been met.
 An email will be sent with the results of the review either confirming the admission offer or notification that the offer of admission has been rescinded.

-Students are allowed to attend orientation (SOAR) and register for classes prior to the audit of their admission decision.
+Students are allowed to attend Student Orientation, Advising, and Registration (SOAR) and register for classes prior to the audit of their admission decision.
 Some students may be required to self-report their senior grades at check-in to ensure they are on track for completion of the admission requirements.
 If the admission offer is rescinded after orientation, the classes will be administratively dropped.

 Denials of admission are made only after an extensive review of academic qualifications and weighing those qualifications against the competitive nature of our applicant pool; therefore, these decisions are rarely overturned and appeals are considered only for extraordinary reasons beyond the control of the applicant.
 We review every application for maximum consideration.